Maria Follieri: Career

 Follieri was one of the co-founders of the International Work Group for Palaeoethnobotany in 1966, alongside Maria Hopf and Jane Renfrew.
 Her research spanned multiple themes, include the study of palaeoeclimate, palaeoethnobotany, and palaeovegetation, and chronologically, from the Quaternary period to the Classical world.
 She studied the archaeobotanical contents of the sewer of the Colosseum.
 Follieri was noted as the leading archaeobotanist in Italy in the 1970s.

 She retired in 2004.
 A conference in memory of Follieri was held at La Sapienza in 2013.
 The 18th conference of the International Workgroup for Palaeoethnobotany is dedicated to the memory of Follieri.

+She was sister to the renowned Byzantinist and Paleographer Enrica Follieri.